10 Best Banks in California for June 2023

 Since Alliant doesn’t have any brick-and-mortar locations in California, you’ll have to be comfortable using online banking and getting help by phone, email, or online.

+Alliant’s main selling points are its high-yield accounts, low service fees, and excellent customer service, with numerous positive reviews.
 Another great feature of this credit union is transparency.
-They do a great job at informing their members of every fee they are incurring and why.
+They do a great job at informing their members of every fee they’re incurring and why.

-On the plus side, Alliant doesn’t strictly require its members to be residents of a specific region or serve a specific industry.
+Unfortunately, Alliant doesn’t offer business bank accounts and services, better suited for personal accounts.
+Alliant doesn’t strictly require its members to be residents of a specific region or serve a particular industry.
+Its accounts are open to any U.S. citizen or resident nationwide.

 Pros:

-• High APY on most accounts
+• High APY and low fees

 • Free ATMs and refunds